Sara Hickman: Biography

 Hickman was born in Jacksonville, North Carolina.
 Both of her parents were artists, with her mother working as a fiber artist and her father as a painter.
 She grew up in Houston, Texas, where she attended the High School for the Performing and Visual Arts as a vocal major.
 In 1986, she graduated from North Texas State University (now University of North Texas) with a BA in painting.
 She moved to Dallas, Texas in 1987, where she became a recording artist and musical entertainer.
-In 1995, she moved to Austin, Texas, where she now lives with her husband, Lance Schriner and two children, Lili and Iolana.
+In 1995, she moved to Austin, Texas, then to Smithville, Texas where she now lives with her husband, Lance Schriner and two children, Lili and Iolana.

 Hickman is an avid supporter of numerous charities and organizations benefiting children, women, and health.
 She helps these organizations by creating awareness, donating her time and, often, contributing portions of the proceeds from her record sales.
 She has been awarded the Humana "Women Helping Women" award for her generous work with such organizations as Safe Place, Habitat for Humanity, House the Homeless, the Society for the Prevention of Cruelty to Animals, the Race for the Cure, and many other animal and human rights organizations.
 She was also made an honorary member of the National Association of Music Therapy because of her work in that area.

 In the early 2000s, she was the National Ambassador for Half Price Books, helping to promote literacy throughout the United States by visiting hospitals and schools where she performed for and read to children.
 Other positions she has held include membership on the board of directors of NARAS (National Academy of Recording Arts and Sciences, i.e., the Grammies), an advisory board member for ARTS, and the Honorary Chair for Humana's Women Helping Women Awards Ceremony and Convention.
 She was also Honorary Chair of the Umlauf Sculpture Garden, and was invited to be Honorary Chair for the Austin Race for the Cure.

 The Texas State Commission on the Arts appointed Hickman the Official Texas State Musician for 2010.